Kalimuthu-Velappan/SONIC-DOCS/system/in-memory-logging.md

 # About this Manual

-This document provides general information about the In-Memory Logging feature implementation in SONiC.
+This document provides general information about In-Memory Logging feature implementation in SONiC.

 # Scope